Philip-Clark/trip-planner/README.md

 ### Trip Planning app

-(Work In Progress) A simple React Native trip planning app.
+A simple React Native trip planning app.
 This app is a Collaborative effort with a UI designer to build an app that allows for simple trip planning.
 The focus is on simplistic reading and easy use.